xdmushui/partner-center-sdk/develop/indirect-provider-sandbox-capabilities.md

 3. Click on **Delete Reseller Sandbox** link next to the Indirect Reseller Sandbox account you want to delete.
 The Indirect Reseller Sandbox account will be permanently deleted and cannot be recovered.

-## API References
+## API references

-•	Create Indirect Reseller
+- Create Indirect Reseller
-•	Delete Indirect Reseller
+- Delete Indirect Reseller